Incredible Milos sailing

 It consists of tiny white houses, with colourful doors and windows.
 It is a specific village because the ground floor is used as a garage for the boat, also known in Greek as “Sirmata”.
 On the floor, there are apartments and some of them could be rented during the summer.

-The volcanic origin of Milos Island is the reason for fascinating rock formations of different shapes, colors, and sizes.
+The volcanic origin of Milos Island is the reason for fascinating rock formations of different shapes, colours, and sizes.

 One of the most interesting rocks is definitely Arkoudes, a group of rocky islets on the northern side of Milos.